gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     ```

     Depending on your network configuration, the primary and secondary may
-    connect over the public internet, a local area network, or a vitual
+    connect over the public internet, a local area network, or a virtual
-    network connecting availability zones like Amazon's [Virtual Provate
+    network connecting availability zones like Amazon's [Virtual Private
     Cloud](https://aws.amazon.com/vpc/).
 If you are using a local or virtual
     network use the interface IP address, otherwise use the public IP address.